-Instead, you click on More and then your sub-folders appear.
+Instead, click on More and your sub-folders appear.

 There’s an extra step if you want to add an image to your email signature.
-First, the email needs to be hosted online (not pasted in from your computer).
-Go here to get the NDSU email signature online.
-Right click Copy and then head back over to the web app to paste in.
+First, the image needs to be hosted online (not pasted in from your computer).
+Go here to get the NDSU email signature graphic online.
+Right click Copy and then head back over to the Web app to paste in.